JuditHalperin/Phoenix/README.md

 * `repeats`: Size of background distribution.
 Default: `200`.
 * `distribution`: Type of background distribution: `gamma` or `normal`.
 Default: `gamma`.

-Include parameters relevant for parallelization, which is highly recommended for large pathway databases:
+Include parameters relevant for parallelization on a high-computing cluster, which is highly recommended for large pathway databases:

 * `sbatch`: Whether to run multiple processes using `sbatch`.
 Default: `False`.
 * `processes`: Number of processes to run in parallel.
 Default: `0`.